 This language is spoken by the Tohono O’odham and Pima people and it has 12 dialects in all.
 O’odham is the language spoken in southern Arizona.

 The three major dialects of the 12 are Tohono O’odham, Akimel O’odham, and Hia C-ed O’odham.
 You will get linguistic data on all the three major dialects except Hia C-ed O’odham.

-Zuni is one of the indigenous languages which linguists believed became a language on its own over 7000 years ago.
-It is now a language isolate in the US, and the speakers can be found in eastern Arizona and western New Mexico.
+Zuni is one of the indigenous languages that linguists believed became a language on its own over 7000 years ago.
+It is now a language isolated in the US, and the speakers can be found in eastern Arizona and western New Mexico.
 In addition, you will find other minor languages such as Navajo, Hopi, Tanoan, and Keresan.
 The alphabets have only 18 letters.

 Choctaw is the language that you will find in the southeastern US.
 We have three different Choctaw writing systems based on the Latin writing system and differ from each other only very slightly.